 1. Take a Class

-A little time off from work or school is a great opportunity to learn a new skill or build on a old one.
+A little time off from work or school is a great opportunity to learn a new skill or build on an old one.
 Cooking classes, for example, are a classic for a reason!
 They’re a great opportunity to spend some time with a loved one and learn a new meal or two together.
 Or you can head off on your own and surprise your family and friends with your amazing new cooking skills!

 Of course, there are other classes you can take in your time of.
-Painting, pottery, acting, musical instruments, language, self-defense, and athletic classes are just a few options!
+Painting, pottery, acting, musical instruments, language, self-defence, and athletic classes are just a few options!
 Or you can try to learn something on your own.
 Apps like Duolingo can help you learn a new language, or you can check out tutorials online for skills like make-up artistry, life hacks, coding and programming, photography and photo editing, and even laundry folding!
 There’s something for everyone.

 2. Head Out On a Scavenger Hunt

 You don’t need to head off to a foreign country or amusement park for adventure.
 If you live in or near a city you’re in the perfect environment for a scavenger hunt!
 There’s nothing like heading out with a list of objectives, racing to beat your friends.
 This works best if you can get a fair few of you and divide into smaller groups — two to four members for each group is perfect.